Far-right terrorism in Australia: Australian Nationalist Movement

 The Australian Nationalist Movement (ANM), later reborn as the Australian Nationalist Worker's Union (ANWU), was a Western Australian neo-Nazi, extreme right-wing group founded and led by Peter Joseph "Jack" van Tongeren.
 In 1989, Van Tongeren staged a series of racially motivated arson attacks, targeting businesses owned by Asian Australians.
 He was found guilty of 53 crimes and sentenced to 18 years.
 After serving 13 years in prison for his crimes, Van Tongeren resumed anti-Asian activities upon his release in 2002.
 In February 2004 three Chinese restaurants, synagogues and Asian-owned businesses where firebombed, plastered with posters and daubed with swastikas.
 Five men were arrested for being involved in the attacks.
 The police also identified a plot to harm WA Attorney-General Jim McGinty and his family.
 In August 2004, Van Tongeren and his co-accused Matthew Billing faced the courts for the arson attacks.
 After a medical episode, Van Tongeren was released from jail on the condition that he leave Western Australia.

 In 2007 the ANM/ANWU was reported to have been disbanded.

+Croatian Revolutionary Brotherhood

+The Croatian Revolutionary Brotherhood (HRB) was an Australian-based Croatian separatist and fascist terrorist organisation.
+The group was founded by four Croatian emigre, including one former Ustaše officer.
+From the 1960s, the HRB actively carried out terrorist attacks in both Australia and Yugoslavia, including bombings and assassination attempts, despite knowledge of their actions by ASIO and the Liberal Party of Australia.
+However by 1972, attacks in Australia largely ceased following an unprecedented intervention by the Australian Labor Party.